-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Moses Lake School District's financial statements.
+This Schedule is prepared on the same basis of accounting as the Moses Lake School District's financial statements.
 The District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portion of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.